Why I Could Be Wrong

 Objections

-I would like to reiterate that I ultimately do not find accounts of certainty that do not yield (2) very plausible.
-Let me say something briefly to try and motivate this stance.
-First, accounts of certainty that do not require anything over and above the truth that p allow for accidental certainty, which does not fit with how the concept is intuitively understood.
-Consider a nieve account of certainty that requires nothing over and above the truth that p.
-It would follow, on such an account, that I'm certain of all kinds of things that I myself am plainly not certain of, since all that would be required for me to be certain that p would be the accident of my belief that p coupled with the truth that p.
-It would follow, for example, that I'm certain that there's life on Mars, whether or not I have any justification or whether I even have the attitude of being certain about this claim, if in fact there is life on Mars.
-This does not seem to reflect the ordinary way that the word "certainty" is used.
+My reply is that such an account would allow for accidental certainty, which is not consistent with the term’s ordinary usage.
+It would follow, on such an account, that I’m certain of all kinds of things that I am plainly not certain of, since all that would be required for me to be certain that p would be the accident of my belief that p coupled with the truth that p.
+It would follow, for example, that I’m certain that there’s life on Mars, whether or not I have any justification or any attitude of certainty about this claim, if I believe that there is life on Mars and, in fact, there is.
+This does not reflect the ordinary way that the word "certainty" is used.
+When someone says she is certain that p, she is saying more than that p is true; she is saying that p is true, that she knows it, and that she knows that she knows it.
+The attitude of certainty itself, in other words, demands second-order knowledge, which, in turn, entails (2) that p could not be false in the epistemic sense.

-The second main way of pushing back against my argument is to revise or reject realism, specifically, its claim of independence, in order to reject the second premise of my argument.
+The second main way of pushing back against my argument is to revise or reject realism, specifically, its claim of independence, in order to reject the first premise of my argument.
 Many philosophers do reject independence.
 Berkeley, for example, famously claims that all the world is in the mind.
 And other philosophers make the same assertion, which enables some of them to say that we have direct epistemic access to the world and so we can’t be wrong about it.

 Humility